-elements from an iterator that has been exhausted.
+In this section, we show how to verify two properties of clients of a stateful API of collections and iterators, even in the presence of aliasing.
+First, we ensure that the collection underlying an iterator is never modified while an iteration over the collection is in progress.
+Second, we ensure that a client never attempts to extract elements from an iterator that has been exhausted.
 Our example is adapted from the work of Bierhoff and Aldrich (2007), who develop a special-purpose type system that uses linear logic to check type-state properties in the presence of aliasing, and apply it to clients of the Java collections library.
 A variant of this example has also been studied by Krishnaswami et al. (2009), who verify a similar program using interactive proofs in a higher-order separation logic.
 In contrast, we enforce an aliasing discipline by developing a library of fractional permissions (Boyland 2003), and rely on an SMT solver for assertion checking.
 We highlight three elements of our solution.
-First, the librarybased approach to aliasing illustrates the flexibility of our approachvariations on our permission scheme could be implemented in a similar fashion.
-This library also illustrates the value of substructural state-affine tokens introduced by the translation ensure proper use of the library.
+First, the librarybased approach to aliasing illustrates the flexibility of our approach.
+This library also illustrates the value of substructural state affine tokens introduced by the translation ensure proper use of the library.
 Next, we leverage local state, a feature of FX.
 Permissions are mutable fields within structured, alias-controlled objects.
 A similar approach using monadic state would involve explicitly modeling a map from alias-controlled objects to their permissions.
 Finally, we show how the local state of permissions for collections and iterators can be easily combined, and for these permissions to be used with a state machine that tracks whether or not an iterator has been exhausted.
 The modularity afforded by our approach makes these combinations natural.